The Architect Team

 In most cases, we would work with engineers and report back to the client on items that may be problematic (pipes that intersect with beams, etc).
 Some clients prefer to be more proactive and engage with their own engineers - working closely with the team to understand every inch of the building.
 In most of those cases, our role as architects would be to explain engineering practices in laymen's terms to our clients.
 Getting everyone on the same page is vital for finding ways forward in the design process.

 Someone has to build it.
 Our role is to design something, and a contractor's job is to build the design - this is the clearest explanation of roles.
-To us, a great builder takes pride in their work, and would consistently run their ideas by us to both execute the design vision, but to even improve upon it.
+To us, a great builder takes pride in their work, and would consistently run their ideas by us to not only execute the design vision, but to even improve upon it.
 Some contractors are good at executing construction and sometimes would not review the design intent with the architect.
 This becomes problematic as staring at any problem too closely can make you lose sight of a greater picture, and builders are not immune to this human condition.
 Our role is to always remember the big picture - making sure certain alignments and moments in the design are maintained.
 In many occasions, pointing out a specific detail on the drawings can make all the difference.

 It's a Team Effort